 Are non-resident aliens who receive gambling winnings while visiting the U.S. able to deduct the gambling expenses incurred in earning the gambling winnings?
 And can they avoid the withholding tax on their gambling winnings?
-The court addresses these issues in Park v.
+The court addresses these international tax law issues in Park v.
 Commissioner, 136 T.C.
 569 (T.C.
 2011).

 Facts & Procedural History